bradgwest/paap/write/paper.md

 # Implementation
 <!-- How long was the model trained, on what architecture, how many iterations, etc -->

+We re-implemented the model on the Tensorflow v1.5 framework and trained it on Google Kubernetes Engine with a single NVIDIA Tesla T4 GPU with 16 GB of GDDR6.
+Following [@Castellano_and_Vessio_2020], we used an update interval of $140$, a learning rate of $0.001$, and pre-trained for $200$ epochs before attaching the clustering layer.
+With a larger GPU than the previous authors used, we increased batch size from $256$ to $512$.
+The model took on the order of 1-2 hours to cluster after pretraining the convolutional autoencoder.
+Clustering terminated when the proportion of samples which changed clusters between two update intervals was less than $0.001$.

 <!-- # Prediction Evaluation -->
 <!-- How did we evaluate the model's performance -->
 <!-- Comparison to the estimate for the painting.
 Those are the experts -->